How to Use AI Simultaneous Interpretation?

 On the left sidebar, you can use the following features:

-- Live View Customization: Apply company or event logos.
+Live View Customization: Apply company or event logos and edit fonts.

 On the right sidebar, you can use the following features: